-Starting a profession has its own host of uncertainties.
+Starting a blog has its own host of uncertainties.
 You will always find yourself doubting every move you make.
 Is this how it’s done?
 Will this work?
 Have I done my best?
 Such questions can stick you in a circle of thought and consequently lead you to mistakes.
-But hold your horses, man is still to error, and like the amateur you are, the universe will forgive you for that.
+But hold your horses, man is still to error, and like the amateur blogger you are, the universe will forgive you for that.

 Being a rookie, you are prone to mistakes, no doubt about that, but lessons are meant to emerge out of them.
 When lessons are learned, you become better and closer to being a pro.
-This relates to all profession, and blogging is no exception.
+This relates to all professionals, and blogging is no exception.

-Are you ready to start your blog?
+Are you ready to start your amateur blog?
 We’ll help you get started.
 All tips on how to do this can be found in our article: How to create a blog.
 Start today!

 Blogging, like many other professions, is not an easy career.
 A lot of thought, skills, and decision making revolves around it.
 Any wrong move can downplay your efforts in the emerging top.

 As a blogger, building an online presence cannot be done overnight.
 It’s a slow process full of ups and downs, and as much as it may be maddening at times, the reward is worth it.

 Amateur blogger makes mistakes, some unavoidable, and some learned best through trial and error.
 However, other mistakes cost a lot, and repeating them can take you miles back in your blogging expedition.
 With a highly competitive environment out there, it’s best to avoid these common mistakes altogether.